nikkilaude/Furnish-It/README.md

 ### Phase 4 Task 2
 I chose to implement the first option by testing and designing a class in my model package that is robust.
 The method that has a robust design is removeFurniture() which is located in the model.Room package.
+This method checks whether the furniture the user wants to remove has been added to the room previously.
+If not, a FurnitureNotThere exception is thrown.

+### Phase 4 Task 3
+If I had more time, I would refactor the code by:

+- Reducing code duplication in the display and creation menus.
+This is because House, Room, and Furniture GUI as well as Creation Menus all have then same layout, just with different content

+- Increasing cohesion by breaking down longer methods into helper methods.
+This will make it easier to understand what each method is responsible for.
+For example, the createContentPanel() in the HouseGUI UI class could be separated into methods for creating the window and the buttons.

+- Reducing coupling between the UI components and House class.